| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (Whitespace is significant.)
 Any buffered data is flushed.

-digits function may be used to specify the number of digits
+function may be used to specify the number of digits

 that Algae uses when printing real and complex numbers.
 This

-applies to the print function and to "printing statements"
+function and to "printing statements"

 (those with question mark or newline terminators).
 The argument n